git-hiroki/Manga-Colorization-FJ/README_CN.md

   -st SRTILE, --srtile SRTILE
                         SR Tile size, 0 for no tile --tile_pad TILE_PAD   Tile padding
-  -sr, --superr         SR or not SR by RealESRGAN_x4plus_anime_6B
+  -nosr, --no_superr    SR or not SR by RealESRGAN_x4plus_anime_6B
                         aftercolored
+  -ca, --color_all      colorall images, no skip color one -onlysr, --only_sr    only SR all images, no color
 ```

 # 结果示例